mhcoffin/fugalist-docs/content/docs/tool/overview-tab/actions.md

 ## Share

-This button shares current state of your expression map and then increments the version.
+This button shares your expression map in its current state and then increments the version.
 The shared expression map will show up in the Fugalist search page, so anyone can find it and download it.

 To share, you must have filled in at least a name, description, vendor, and instruments.